OUR SHADOWS AT NOON

 DIRECTOR/PRODUCER/SOUND

-The absence of dialogue intensifies the role of non-verbal communication.
 The performers embody a shared yet fragmented sense of community through synchronized gestures and the presence of shadowing sounds, tussling between both solidarity and betrayal under pressure.

 Previous